 A - Probably.
-Only you will know for sure by feeling the surface of the car paint after it has been washed.
+Only you can determine this for sure by feeling the surface of the car paint after it has been washed.
 Most cars will be exposed to the elements of pollution from the moment they are taken from the manufacturing plants, down until they reach the end user.
 Your particular car may sit on a dealer lot for months and months.
-So just because your car is brand new, I have yet to meet a brand new car that didn't need it!
+So just because your car is brand new, does not eliminate it automatically from having to be decontaminated as a new car.
+I have yet to meet a brand new car that didn't need it!

 Q - How much time can I expect when using the clay bar for the first time?

-A - Depends on how much fall-out is in your paint.
-I have spent as much as (2) hours removing fall-out from a car on an older car that had accumulated excessive amounts of fall-out that had never been "clayed" before, to as little as ten minutes to remove very light amounts which is more common on any newer car.
+A - Depends on how much "pollution" is in/on your paint.
+I have spent as much as (2) hours removing these bonded pollutants from a car on an older car that had accumulated excessive amounts of "pollution" that had never been "clayed" before, to as little as ten minutes to remove very light amounts which is more common on any newer car.
 When it comes to regular maintenance and you use detailing clay every few months, the process might take you just a few minutes to clay your car.

 Q - Will the clay bar scratch my car paint?

 A - Short answer is yes.
 Long answer is this: all depends on what you consider scratching.
-The more appropriate term would be maring or abrading.
-Maring/abrading and scratching are really two different issues.
-Use of the clay bar will indeed put very superficial scratching in the paint.
-The heavier the fall-out is, the more scratching will be done.
+The more appropriate term would be micro-marring or abrading.
+Marring or abrading and scratching are really two different things.
+Using the clay bar will indeed put very superficial micro-marring in the paint.
+The heavier the build-up of pollutants, the more marring will be done.

 Q - If the clay bar scratches or abrades the paint, then why would anyone be willing to or want to clay bar their car?

 A - Most choices in life come to trade-off's.
 We are constantly forced to pick what we call the winning combination which usually consists of more benefits than drawbacks.
-Having texture to your car paint is considered unacceptable to most people, and in order to remove this pollution from your car's paint, the clay bar is really the only option.
-And the type of scratching or abrading that will be done in the process will be very superficial and will be polished away in most cases by simply applying a coat of wax either by hand or a polisher.
+Having texture to your car paint is considered unacceptable to most people, and in order to remove this pollution from your car's paint, the clay bar is the most straightforward option to remove most paint surface contaminants.
+And the type of scratching or abrading that will be done in the process will generally be very superficial and will be polished away in most cases by simply applying a coat of wax either by hand or a polisher.

 Q - If the clay bar really scratches or abrades your car paint, why would the manufacturers not warn against this on their labeling.

-A - They used to.
-Back in the day when clay bars were first introduced, there were warnings on the labeling.
+A - There used to warning labels back in the day when clay bars were first introduced.
 Because the detailing clay has become so acceptable and the results are so welcomed, we have learned to look the other way and not talk about this fact.
 Additionally, clay bars were originally only available at a professional level, and it was acknowledged that if you were to use the clay bar, you would typically have to follow up by polishing the car.
 Of course once again, most cars don't require the use of aggressive use of the clay bar and therefore the abrading that takes place is so minimal that most people would not even have a trained eye in which to see this type of abrading.